Antoni-Czaplicki/vulcan-for-hassio/README.md

 View your vulcan latest grade and timetable as Home Assistant sensors and use it in automations.

+## Informations

+## Get started
 To get started login as mobile app in Integrations page.
+In integration options you can select student and enable notifications.
+Actually only one student is supported.
 ![image](https://raw.githubusercontent.com/Czapla-dev/vulcan-for-hassio/master/docs/images/total.jpg)

-# Timetable
+## Timetable
-You can get ten entities witch timetable.
+Integration is creating ten entities for today and also ten for tomorrow.
+There are plans to add viewing entities in calendar.
 ![image](https://raw.githubusercontent.com/Czapla-dev/vulcan-for-hassio/master/docs/images/lesson.jpg)

-# Graders
+## Graders
 Latest grade is available.
 ![image](https://raw.githubusercontent.com/Czapla-dev/vulcan-for-hassio/master/docs/images/grade.jpg)

-# Messages
+## Messages
 Latest message sensor.
 You can activate notification in integration options.
 ![image](https://raw.githubusercontent.com/Czapla-dev/vulcan-for-hassio/master/docs/images/message.jpg)

-# Attendance
+## Attendance
 Latest attendance sensor, you can enable notificatiosi in integration options.
 ![image](https://raw.githubusercontent.com/Czapla-dev/vulcan-for-hassio/master/docs/images/attendance.jpg)